gpudirect/gdasync/README.md

 ### Execute

 In order to execute apps, benchmarks and tests you need to
-* add in your `LD_LIBRARY_PATH` the your GDAsync libraries directory.
+* add in your `LD_LIBRARY_PATH` the GDAsync libraries directory.
 For example:
 ```
 export LD_LIBRARY_PATH=$HOME/gdasync/Libraries/lib${LD_LIBRARY_PATH:+:${LD_LIBRARY_PATH}}
 ```
-* create the `hostfile` in `Scripts` directory
+* create `Scripts/hostfile`

 We provide two scripts:
 - `run_libgdsync.sh` runs all LibGDSync binaries in `gdasync/Libraries/bin`
 - `run_libmp.sh` runs all LibMP binaries in `gdasync/Libraries/bin`

 These scripts use:
-- `run_bin.sh` useful to run a GPUDirect Async binary setting all possible the environment variables
+- `run_bin.sh` useful to run an executable setting all possible the GDAsync environment variables
-- `mapper.sh` used by `run_bin.sh` to map, according to the topology of the system, the correct GPU and HCA to each process.
-We already provide some useful topology for DGX and P9 systems. **You need to add/modify your topology here according to your system.**
+- `mapper.sh` used by `run_bin.sh` to map, according to the topology of the system, the correct GPU, HCA and CPU to each process.
+We already provide some useful topology for DGX and P9 systems. **You need to add/change your topology here according to your system.**

 ## Acknowledging GPUDirect Async